 4. 83% of Buyers Want ENERGY STAR-rated Windows

-A home with ENERGY STAR windows will regulate the home’s temperature and save money for the homeowners so it’s pretty obvious why this is something buyers crave.
-Home features with energy efficiency are increasingly important to today’s buyers.
+Home features with energy efficiency are increasingly important to today's buyers.
+A home with ENERGY STAR windows will regulate the home's temperature and save money for the homeowners, so it's pretty obvious why this is something buyers look for.

 Unfortunately, windows are not a simple or cheap home improvement.
-However, it’s helpful to know the importance of ENERGY STAR windows and appliances if you’re planning a remodel.
-If you already have certified windows, be sure to include this as one of the features when marketing your home.
+However, it's helpful to know the importance of ENERGY STAR windows and appliances if you're planning a remodel.
+If you already have certified windows, be sure to include this as one of the features when marketing your real estate listing.

 5. 82% of Buyers Want a Patio

-Homebuyers are looking for a place where they can sit outside, drink coffee, entertain guests, or watch their kids (or dogs) play.
+While patios have been a highly desirable home feature for many years, the pandemic increased this value of it even more.
+Homebuyers are looking for a place to sit outside, drink coffee, entertain guests, or watch their kids and pets play.
 If you want to increase the value of a single family home, building a patio should be high on your priority list.